How To Identify A Contaminated Magic Mushroom Culture

 If you see any other colours, you can expect to have a contaminated culture.
 But don’t be too hasty, as there are two exceptions.
 One is the colour blue, which indicates bruising on the mycelium, while the other is the colour yellow, which is an indicator of the mycelium getting old and producing new defences against bacteria.

-Different Kinds Of Contaminations
+Different Kinds of Contaminations

 Contaminants will flourish in the sterilized substrate used for cultivating mushrooms, as they have no competition there like in nature.
 When mushrooms grow in the wild, the complex relationship between arrays of bacteria, fungi and such maintain an ecological equilibrium in which the mushrooms grow freely, without the need to fight with contaminants over substrate dominance.